academe/omnipay-authorizenetapi/README.md

 ## API Authorize/Purchase (Credit Card)

 The following example is a simple authorize with supplied card details.
-You would normally avoid allowing card details near your merchanet site back end for PCI compliance reasons, supplying a tokenised card reference instead (see later section for this).
+You would normally avoid allowing card details near your merchant site back end for PCI compliance reasons, supplying a tokenised card reference instead (see later section for this).